-Self-Reported Client Data
+Self-Reported Client Data: Results of the 2023 Consumer Satisfaction Survey

 In order to help CMHA-CEI gauge the level of among the consumer's served, an annual satisfaction survey is administered and completed by individuals receiving services.
 The survey looks at the following areas: General satisfaction; participation in treatment planning; quality and appropriateness, access, social connectedness, functioning and outcome of services.
 Across all programs, the difference between the highest and lowest-performing questions was relatively small.
 This indicates that consumers are generally satisfied with CEI services.
 However, year-over-year, questions on the quality of staff and services have often scored slightly higher than those regarding treatment outcomes.